-SUBJECT: PROHIBITED INDUCEMENTS AND BENEFITS

-- 9.2.12 A liquor manufacturer/agency may provide a licensee with non-essential items, including:

-- · aprons or hats for staff

-- · bar towels

-- bottle openers and corkscrews

-- interior branded signs (must not contain or display the licensee's business name)

-- · clocks

-- · coasters

-- condiment caddies

-- · draught tap handles

-- · drip mats

-- · flags, pennants and banners

-- · fruit slicers

-- glasses and mugs

-- ice buckets

-- inflatables

-- · lapel pins

-- menu printing (Added Jul 2022)

-- · mirrors

-- napkins

-- patio umbrellas

-- place mats

-- portable patio heaters

-(Added Jul 2022)

-- · posters

-- sandwich boards

-- sanitation stations (Added Jul

-- tent cards and inserts

-- 9.2.13 The following conditions apply to the non-essential items listed in Subsection 9.2.12:

-- a) branding and co-branding of these items is permitted;

-- b) if liquor pricing is stated on any of these items, the prices must match those on the menu or the posted price and must be determined by the licensee; and

-- c) they cannot be sold to customers.

-9.2.15 Liquor manufacturers/agencies and licensees may contact AGLC (see Section 1.3), if unsure whether an item is considered essential or non-essential.
+SUBJECT PROHIBITED INDUCEMENTS AND BENEFITS 9.2.12 A liquor manufacturer/agency may provide a licensee with non- essential items, including: aprons or hats for staff bar towels bottle openers and corkscrews lapel pins interior branded signs interior branded signs interior branded signs menu printing (Added Jul 2022) (must not contain or display the licensee's business name) clocks coasters condiment caddies draught tap handles drip mats flags, pennants and fruit slicers glasses and mugs ice buckets inflatables display the licensee's napkins patio umbrellas place mats posters sandwich boards sanitation stations (Added Jul 2022) tent cards and inserts 9.2.13 The following conditions apply to the non-essential items listed in Subsection 9.2.12: a) branding and co-branding of these items is permitted; b) if liquor pricing is stated on any of these items, the prices must match those on the menu or the posted price and must be determined by the licensee; and c) they cannot be sold to customers.
+GUIDELIN NES 9.2.15 Liquor manufacturers/agencies and licensees may contact AGLC (see Section 1.3), if unsure whether an item is considered essential or non- essential.
+Original signed by